 Templates for tickets

-Workflow templates for tickets are slightly more advanced then those for live conversations, as they allow more customization to better suit your needs.
+Workflow templates for tickets are slightly more advanced than those for live conversations, as they allow more customization to better suit your needs.
 There are currently two templates for ticket workflows:

 - Send automatic ticket reply